 If the student is approved for admission, the university will mail a letter of acceptance and the Form I-20 to the student.
 The student will need to present the Form I-20 and evidence of financial support to a U.S. Consular Officer when applying for a student visa and later, to a U.S. immigration inspector at a U.S. port of entry.
-If a student must obtain a J Exchange Visitor visa, he or she should contact their sponsoring agency, or Michigan State University's Office for International Students and Scholars (www.oiss.msu.edu) for information about the issuance of a Form DS-2019.
+If a student must obtain a J Exchange Visitor visa, he or she should contact their sponsoring agency, or Michigan State University's Office for International Students and Scholars (http:oiss.isp.msu.edu) for information about the issuance of a Form DS-2019.

 There can be lengthy delays in the time it takes for the visa application to be approved.
 We recommend non-immigrant students apply as far in advance as possible for the student visa.
-More information about the process to obtain a U.S. student visa can be found at: http://travel.state.gov/visa/visa 1750.html.
+More information about the process to obtain a U.S. student visa can be found at: http://travel.state.gov/content/visas/eng-lish/study-exchange/student.html.